MarcoFanti89/RaspiCamera/README.md

 ## Run the script

 To run this script, execute `RaspiCamera.py`

+These is also a utility script which you can use to backup a local file to your dropbox, look at `./copyToDropbox.py --help`

 ### Configure as daemon to run at startup
 Create a new systemd service file `/etc/systemd/system/raspicamera.service`